diyang99/diyang99.github.io/_pages/about.md

 <!-- <img id="projimg" src="../assets/img/profile.jpg" alt="graph" height="30%" width="30%" align='left'/> -->
-I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor Bo Zhu in Visual Computing Lab.
+I am currently a Master student at Dartmouth College, majoring in Computer Science with concentration in Digital Arts, advised by Professor Bo Zhu in Visual Computing Lab. s
 Before coming to Dartmouth, I received my Bachelor of Science with Joint Honors in Mathematics and Computer Science from McGill University.
 It is my fortune to work with Professor Paul Kry and Professor Jean-Christophe Nave on numerical method for physically-based simulation during my undergraduate studies.

-My research interests lie in computer graphics, especially on physically-based animation, around which I would like to explore more topics on computational physics, visual scene understanding and machine learning.<a nonsmooth="1" href="../assets/pdf/cv20230909.pdf" class="">[CV]</a><br />
+My research interests lie in computer graphics, especially on physically-based animation, around which I would like to explore more topics on computational physics, visual scene understanding and machine learning.<a nonsmooth="1" href="../assets/pdf/cv20230911.pdf" class="">[CV]</a><br />

 ---
 <br />